2025 Income Tax and Benefit Guide for Non-Residents and Deemed Residents of Canada

 If you have not received your slips by early April or if you have questions about an amount on a slip, contact the payer.

-If you know you will not be able to get a missing information slip by the due date, use your final pay stub or statement to estimate your income and deductions, credits, and expenses you can claim.
+If you know you will not be able to get a missing information slip by the due date, use your final pay stub or statement to estimate your income and deductions, credits, and expenses that you can claim.
 Enter the estimated amounts on the appropriate lines of your return.

 Electing under section 217